(GUIDE) How To Make A Long Black With Breville Espresso Machine?

 5. Aromatic notes: Read the flavor profile descriptions of the coffee beans to identify the aromas that appeal to your taste buds.

-See also (GUIDE) How To Reset Breville Espresso Machine After Cleaning?
+See also (GUIDE) How To Run Clean Cycle On Breville Espresso Machine?

 Investing in a quality grinder will allow you to adjust the grind size according to your preference.
 This is important for achieving the correct extraction and flavor when making a long black with a Breville espresso machine.